jbcodeforce/spark-studies/docs/index.md

 # Spark studies

-Started at UC Berkeley in 2009.
+Spark started at UC Berkeley in 2009, and it is now the product to run parallel data processing on distributed computers.

 The goal of Spark is to offer an **unified** platform for writing big data application: this means consistent APIs to do data loading, SQL, streaming, machine learning...
 It provides an unified engine for **parallel data processing** on distributed systems to process large-scale data.

 ## Characteristics

-* Data is expensive to move so Spark focuses on performing computations over the data, no matter where it resides
+* Data is expensive to move so Spark focuses on performing computations over the data, no matter where they reside.
 * Provide a unified API for common data analysis tasks
-* It provides a cluster with a manager node and executors.
-It can scale horizontally.
+* It provides a cluster with a manager node and executor nodes.
+It can scale horizontally by adding executor nodes.
 * Spark includes libraries for SQL and structured data (Spark SQL), machine learning (MLlib), stream processing (Spark Streaming and the newer Structured Streaming), and graph analytics (GraphX)
-* support large-scale machine learning using iterative algorithms that need to make multiple passes over the data.
+* It supports large-scale machine learning using iterative algorithms that need to make multiple passes over the data.
-* It uses a directed acyclic graph, or DAG, to define the workflow, that is optimize by a DAG engine.
+* It uses a directed acyclic graph, or DAG, to define the workflow to perform on the executor nodes.
+It is optimized by a DAG engine.
-* It is built around the Resilient Distributed Dataset (RDD), and Dataset.
+* Spark main data element id the  is Resilient Distributed Dataset (RDD), and its newest version the **Dataset**.
+It is the abstraction to manage distribed data in spark cluster.
 * It is written in Scala, and it is recommended to develop spark apps with scala, even if Python is a viable soluton for POC and prototype.
-* It fast, 100x faster than hadoop MapReduce.
+* It is fast, 100x faster than hadoop Map Reduce.

-## Concepts
+## Architecture

 * Spark Applications consist of a driver process and a set of executor processes.
 The driver process runs your main() function, sits on a node in the cluster, and is responsible for three things: